Sunday, July 29, 2018

 the locations of components on the Narcissus.
 PWM

 Upon the conclusion of the tour and presentation at the shop, guests returned to the visitor center by trolley and enjoyed a meet-and-greet reception with food and beverages.
 This was followed by Phil Morse, project manager of the Narcissus Project, opening the evening program by welcoming guests.
-Phil asked the guests to have a moment of silence to honor two gentlemen that were dedicated to the Narcissus and had passed away since the 2017 Teddy Roosevelt Days event.
+Phil asked the guests to have a moment of silence to honor two gentlemen who were dedicated to the Narcissus and had passed away since the 2017 Teddy Roosevelt Days event.
 Daniel Vallee and Norman Downs.
 Dan's father, J. Henri Vallee had purchased the body of the Narcissus in the 1930s for use as the family summer camp at Sabattus Pond.
 Dan spent the first eighteen summers of his life living in the Narcissus.
 Norm had pictures of the Narcissus from when it first arrived at Seashore in 1969.
 He, like Dan, and so many others with a connection to the Narcissus that have gone before them, so wanted to see the Narcissus restoration completed.

 Phil then continued with his opening remarks to the gathered guests and gave his sincere thanks to Arthur Jones and Joseph Brogan, principals of the 20th Century Electric Railway Foundation for the very generous pledge (a check for one-half of which had arrived that very afternoon) of a gift that will fund the remaining costs associated with completing the restoration of the Narcissus.
 Phil went on to say that additional funds, above those needed for restoration, are still needed for the costs that will be associated with researching, creating, and implementing the interpretation portion of the Narcissus Project.
 This portion of the project is to tell the incredible story of the Narcissus that has taken place over more than one hundred years.
 This will be done through static and online exhibits, displays, and curriculum programs.
 The ribbon-cutting ceremony to celebrate the completion of the restoration of the Narcissus and the unveiling of the interpretation programs is expected to take place in the fall of 2021.